HSaleem352/Bootcamp_Project_3/README.md

 - Question 7 related page: Dean

 ## Instructions on how to use and interact with the project
+- Open app.py and run the application.
+- open the local host server: http://127.0.0.1:5000
+- Use the navigation bar to move through the webapp
+- Scroll down to view the page contents
+- Use the buttons in the home page to access the question pages
+- Use the navigation bar to return to homepage
+- Follow directions on the pages to interact with elements

 ## Efforts for ethical considerations made in the project